Opinion | I witnessed brutal censorship in Iran. We should all take U.S. book bans as a warning.

 “We had fun,” she said.
 Fun?
 I wondered.
 There was a pause in our conversation.
 “You know,” she finally said, “Razieh was executed.”

 I didn’t know.
-Never, when I was her teacher, could I have imagined that Razieh would someday be in jail, thinking and talking about Henry James, awaiting her execution.
+Never when I was her teacher could I have imagined that Razieh would someday be in jail, thinking and talking about Henry James, awaiting her execution.
 But perhaps jail was the kind of place to evoke James.
 He could not save Razieh from death.
 But he could remind her of life’s beauties.

 Opinion: My father told me why even children need to learn about terrible things: So that we don’t let them happen again